tcoppex/barbu/README.md

 * [cgltf (1.10)](https://github.com/jkuhlmann/cgltf) : gltf 2.0 loader.
 * [MikkTSpace](https://github.com/mmikk/MikkTSpace) : tangent space computation.

-Some of them are shipped directly while others are retrieved as submodules.
-If you cloned the repository without its submodules, you can still retrieved them by typing :
+Some are shipped directly while others are retrieved as submodules.
+If you need to retrieved them separately, use this command in the project directory :
 ```bash
 git submodule update --init --recursive
 ```